Some bloggers seem to have all the luck.

 The boss blogger takes a different approach.
 They start with a plan to dominate a topic within their niche and then systematically create the posts (and other types of content) required to make it happen.

-By staying focused on the topic for longer, they get bigger benefits.
+By staying focused on the topic for longer, they get bigger, and profitable benefits in their blog.
 They don’t create isolated posts; they create interconnected hubs of content.

 The benefits to the boss blogger are many: